elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 #### Deployment Strategy
 Rolling update is the default deployment strategy, where replicas are taken down and replaced one by one.

+#### Service
+A kubernetes object with different applications within kubernetes

+#### NodePort
+Service that makes a pod acessible on a port on the node

+#### Cluster Ip
+Service that creates a virtual IP inside the cluster attached to a group of pods based on a selector

+#### Load Balancer
+Service that creates a load balancer

 ### Commands - Basic
 ```bash